Get a free, no obligation personal loan quote with rates as low as 9.99%

 Median Single-Family Home Price In Montreal vs. Median Condominium Price In Montreal

 The median price can sometimes be more indicative of house prices than the average as it’s not skewed by extremely high or low house prices.
-According to Centris, the median price for a single-family home was $710,000 during the last quarter of 2023.
+According to Centris, the median price for a single-family home was $710,000.
 On the other hand, the median price for a condominium in Montreal was $449,000.

 Median Price